ambient-innovation/django-ai-kit-auth/react-lib/README.md

 * `justLoggedOut: boolean`: Is set to true after a successful `logout`.
 However, it is not persistent, so after the next page refresh, it will be set to `false` again.
 It is used to display a non-persistent notification that the logout was successful on the login page.
+* `register: (username: string, email: string, password: string) => Promise<void>`: triggers a request to register a new user.
+If successful, the server will have sent an email to the email provided as parameter.
+If unsuccessful, it will raise an exception containing information about which fields need to be corrected.
+If there are errors not pertaining to a single field, they will be placed in `non_field_errors`.
 * `activateEmailAddress: (userIdentifier: string, token: string) => Promise<void>`:
 triggers a request to validate a user's email address and activate their account.
 If successful, the user in question is able to login.